Cedar City Utah Temple: History

+The temple was announced by Thomas S. Monson on April 6, 2013.
+On May 4, 2015, the church announced that the temple would be constructed on a property located at 300 South Cove Drive in Cedar City.
 On August 8, 2015, L. Whitney Clayton presided at a groundbreaking to signify the beginning of construction.
 A public open house was held from October 27 through November 18, 2017, excluding Sundays.
 The temple was dedicated on December 10, 2017 by Henry B. Eyring.

-In 2020, along with all the church's other temples, the Cedar City Utah Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Cedar City Utah Temple was closed for a time in response to the COVID-19 pandemic.